aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/hyphenationoptions/autohyphenation/_index.md

 linktitle: AutoHyphenation
 articleTitle: AutoHyphenation
 second_title: Aspose.Words for .NET
-description: HyphenationOptions AutoHyphenation property.
-Gets or sets value determining whether automatic hyphenation is turned on for the document.
-Default value for this property is false in C#.
+description: Control automatic hyphenation with the HyphenationOptions property.
+Easily enhance your document's readability by toggling this feature on or off.
 type: docs
 weight: 20
 url: /net/aspose.words.settings/hyphenationoptions/autohyphenation/